faizanw8/AWS-Attack-Simulation-Framework/DNS Hijacking/Readme.md

 This script demonstrates how an attacker could hijack DNS records to redirect traffic from a legitimate domain to a malicious IP address, potentially facilitating various types of attacks, such as phishing or man-in-the-middle attacks.

 Prerequisites:
-AWS Credentials: Ensure you have AWS credentials configured that have sufficient permissions to modify Route 53 records.
+1. AWS Credentials: Ensure you have AWS credentials configured that have sufficient permissions to modify Route 53 records.
 You can configure AWS credentials using the AWS CLI by running aws configure.

-Permissions: The IAM user or role running this script must have permissions for the following actions:
+2. Permissions: The IAM user or role running this script must have permissions for the following actions:

     route53:ListResourceRecordSets
     route53:ChangeResourceRecordSets

-Important Considerations:
-Testing Environment: Always test such scripts in a safe and controlled environment.
-Unauthorized use of these techniques can be illegal and unethical.
-Ethical Usage: Ensure that you have proper authorization to perform such actions on the target AWS account and DNS records.
-This script is for educational and authorized testing purposes only.